dizzyeyes/ProductRating/README.md

    * 4.1 Generate evaluation text using the GLM-large-ch model.

-   * 4.2 Generate images using the AltDiffusion-m9 model.
+   * 4.2 Generate images using the AltDiffusion-m9 model.(not implemented)

 5. Submit.